 |Dimensions||5.24 x 5.24 x 1.65 inches|

-In the subsequent sections, I shall review this Arris cable modem across multiple parameters, whilst talking about each aspect at length.
+In the subsequent sections, I shall review this Arris cable modem across multiple parameters while discussing each aspect at length.

-As mentioned in beginning, the SB8200 sports DOCSIS 3.1 modem technology.
+As mentioned in the beginning, the SB8200 sports DOCSIS 3.1 modem technology.
 Paired with 2×2 OFDM/OFDMA and 32 x 8 channels, it gets enough channels to support seamless connectivity.
-Also, SB8200 is strictly a cable modem-only device and not a modem-router combo.
+Also, SB8200 is strictly a cable modem-only device, not a modem-router combo.
 So you’d need a good dual-band or tri-band router to pair it with.

 The existing processing setup makes way for IPv6 support to improve browsing performances, significantly.

-The cable modem is also backward compatible, which means it can work with internet services with older DOCSIS infrastructures, or say, low-speed internet plans as well.
+The cable modem is also backward compatible, which means it can work with internet services with older DOCSIS infrastructures or low-speed internet plans.
 So overall, in terms of networking technologies, Arris SB8200 gives tough competition to Motorola MB8600 and others in the $150 price segment.